Sachdev14Sakshi/ARVA/README.md

 - Open the web UI at `http://localhost:8000`.
 - Use the date picker to select a range and enter your query in the search bar.

+## Contributing

+Contributions are welcome!
+Please open issues and pull requests in the GitHub repository.

+## License

+This project is licensed under the MIT License.
+See `LICENSE` for details.

+## Contact

+For questions or support, please contact the maintainers at support@arva.org.